ColonelClink/ansible-role-XtraDB-Cluster/README.md

 [![Build Status](https://travis-ci.org/cdelgehier/ansible-role-XtraDB-Cluster.svg?branch=master)](https://travis-ci.org/cdelgehier/ansible-role-XtraDB-Cluster)
 # Ansible role `ansible-role-XtraDB-Cluster`

-An Ansible role for setup a percon XtraDB Cluster.
+An Ansible role for setting up a Percona XtraDB Cluster.
 Specifically, the responsibilities of this role are to:

 - install packages
 - secure connections
 - bootstrap the cluster
+- import data if desired

 ## Requirements